Global properties of Dirichlet forms on discrete spaces: General results

 A family $(G_\alpha)_{\alpha > 0}$ of bounded linear operators on $\ell^2(V,m)$ is called \emph{strongly continuous Markovian resolvent} if the following conditions are satisfied: \begin{itemize} \item[(R1)] For any $\alpha > 0$ the operator $G_\alpha$ is self-adjoint.
-(Symmetry) \item[(R2)]$G_\alpha - G_\beta + (\alpha-\beta)G_\alpha G_\beta = 0$ for every $\alpha,\beta > 0$.
+Symmetry) \item[(R2)]$G_\alpha - G_\beta + (\alpha-\beta)G_\alpha G_\beta = 0$ for every $\alpha,\beta > 0$.
 (Resolvent equation) \item[(R3)] $\aV{\alpha G_\alpha f}_2\leq \aV{f}_2$ for every $\alpha > 0, f\in \ell^2(V,m)$.
 (Contractivity) \item[(R4)] $\aV{\alpha G_\alpha f - f}_2 \to 0$ as $\alpha \to \infty$ for every $f \in \ell^2(V,m)$.
 (Strong continuity) \item[(R5)] $0 \leq \alpha G_\alpha f \leq 1$ for $f \in \ell^2(V,m)$ with $0\leq f \leq 1$.
 (Markov property) \end{itemize} \end{definition}

 Every Dirichlet form $Q$ is in one to one correspondence with a non-negative self-adjoint operator $L$, a strongly continuous Markovian resolvent $G_\alpha$ and a strongly continuous Markovian semigroup $T_t$.
 Given any one of those four objects, one can reconstruct the others.
 We want to give a short discussion about the connection between those objects.
 For detailed proofs of the below statements see Chapter 1.3/1.4 of \cite{FOT}.
+Given a Dirichlet form $Q$, the domain of its associated operator $L$ is given by